top of page

 KSTN Advisor Professor Minura and Executive Fellow Professor Akita presented on their respective KSTN projects at the OECD Thematic Working Group 5 meeting!

-Professors Miura and Akita’s presentations represent the broader aims of the Kyoso Sankaku Tanket Network to promote the principles of the OECD Education and Skills 2030 project to education stakeholders in Japan while promoting the ideas and processes of engagement to the world.
+The presentations by Professors Miura and Akita align with the overarching goals of the Kyoso Sankaku Tankent Network.
+Their efforts aim to disseminate the principles of the OECD Education and Skills 2030 project to education stakeholders in Japan while sharing the ideas and engagement processes with the global community.

 TWG5_HP記事(英語)